 The Sapphire Preferred was first released in the summer of 2009 and was arguably the best non-Amex travel card for several years.
 But competition in Tier III got stiffer by the mid-2010s and even more intense during the COVID-19 pandemic.
 And today, Chase has responded by increasing their mid-tier card’s sign-up bonus.

-Chase announced today that they are increasing the sign-up bonus on the Sapphire Preferred to 80,000 Ultimate Rewards (UR) points.
+Chase announced today that they are temporarily increasing the sign-up bonus on the Sapphire Preferred to 80,000 Ultimate Rewards (UR) points.
 That’s an increase of 20,000 points, which makes this bonus an all-time high.
 The minimum spend threshold remains at $4,000.
 And the $95 annual fee is still no longer waived the first year.
+This promotion ends on November 8, 2020.

 Is the Chase Sapphire Preferred Worth It?